 In 2010, the agency won the « Diapason » competition for a participatory housing project on the edge of the Ourcq canal in Paris.
 It will be taken over in 2013 by Ogif and then delivered in the form of 23 intermediate units in 2016.
 In 2014, the agency is awarded at the first public tender in BIM launched by Expansiel-Valophis, for 56 units and shops in Savigny-le-Temple.
 The project will also be the winner of Ademe’s Life Cycle Assessment program.
 In addition, the agency has just won a participatory housing project in La Verrière (78), it rehabilitates offices in Nanterre and Paris, and studies the redevelopment of a building in downtown Orléans in intergenerational housing.

-1. the construction of individual habitats in the suburban area with the ambition of building on narrow and constrained plots, integrating contemporary writing and bioclimatic architecture into regionalist contexts;
+1. the construction of individual and collective living spaces in the suburban area with the ambition of building on narrow and constrained plots, integrating contemporary writing and bioclimatic architecture into regionalist contexts;

 2. the issue of participatory housing considered as a formidable enrichment of the way of « making the city ».
 This one is developed within the framework of the three Ourcq projects in Paris 19e, Pari (s) Commun in Paris 20e and currently Tintamare in La Verrière (78) and Ruisseau in Montreuil (92);

 3. the rehabilitation of offices and the transfer of tertiary buildings, around new uses (Nanterre) and innovation and energy performance (Rue des Jeûneurs Paris 2e);

-4. the question of contemporary architecture in areas with a climate and history very different from ours, as in Yaoundé.
+4. the question of contemporary architecture in areas with a climate and history very different from ours, like in Congo.